GoogleCloudPlatform/community/tutorials/managing-gcp-projects-with-terraform/index.md

   --role roles/storage.admin
 ```

-Any actions that Terraform performs requires that the API be enabled to do so.
+Any actions that Terraform performs require that the API be enabled to do so.
 In this guide, Terraform requires the following:

 ```sh
 gcloud service-management enable cloudresourcemanager.googleapis.com